 Almost all employer-sponsored and group LTD plans, and many individual policies, will stop paying benefits after a specific period of time (usually 2 years) unless you meet a more difficult legal test for disability known as the “any occupation” standard.
 To meet this requirement, you must be disabled from performing the material and substantial duties of any occupation in the national economy for which you are qualified by education, training or experience.

 The procedures for filing an initial disability claim should be spelled out within your disability insurance policy, benefits plan summary, or employee handbook.
 It may be helpful to contact your personnel or human resources director, insurance agent, or union representative prior to filing your claim.
 If the application forms are not available, you should immediately send a letter by certified mail, return receipt requested, to the insurance company or your benefits plan or employer, indicating that you are applying for benefits.
 We recommend that you always communicate in writing and carefully document all communication.

 If your initial claim is denied, or your benefits are terminated, you have the right to contest this decision, often with successful results.

 You should immediately contact a qualified attorney as soon as you receive written notice of the denial or termination of benefits.
 Delay in filing an appeal or lawsuit may result in the loss of your legal right to contest the decision.
 In ERISA (Employee Retirement Income Security Act) and State Retirement claims, the time to hire an attorney is at the first level of appeal.
 Otherwise it may be too late for your attorney to submit the evidence needed to win your case.
-Also if you need any Bankruptcy help, you can contact with E Orum Bankruptcy for any kind of Bankruptcy issue.
+Also if you need any car accident help, you can contact Sutliff & Stout car accident lawyers with our for any kind of Bankruptcy issue.